Board of Directors

 Chris Ellison, Secretary

 Chris Ellison is a partner at Ellison, Schneider & Harris, a California law firm specializing in energy, water and environmental law.
 Since admission to the California bar in 1977, Chris has specialized in energy matters, concentrating on transactional, regulatory and arbitration work on behalf of energy suppliers, customers, trade associations and regional reliability organizations.
 After working for the California Energy Commission, the California Department of Justice Environment Section and another private law firm, Chris helped found Ellison, Schneider & Harris in 1990.
-Since then, he has been a leading participant in the restructuring of the electric industry to promote open access transmission, customer choice, reliability standards, competition, licensing of new power plants and the promotion of renewable energy.
+He has been a leading participant in restructuring the electric industry to promote open access transmission, customer choice, reliability standards, competition, licensing of new power plants and the promotion of renewable energy.
 Chris also serves as an arbitrator for the American Arbitration Association.

 His education (B.S., M.S., Ph.D., U.C.
 Berkeley) is in Materials Science and Electronic Materials, and he has experience in Silicon Valley as a researcher, technical manager, and executive (Vice President) in large corporate entities as well as in venture-funded start-ups.
 He was Associate Professor of Materials Science at the University of Michigan, Ann Arbor.
 His commitment to improving childhood education worldwide has increased as his daughter (Emilie) completes her second year teaching in Spain (Madrid) and as his son (Martin) completed a two year Peace Corps commission teaching young children in Gobabis, Namibia.

 Leslie Falconer is the President and CEO of the Experience Early Learning Co., publisher of early childhood books, music and preschool curriculum.
-She has written, produced and published several children's books, child development tools including the Mother Goose Time preschool curriculum and children's music CDs.
+She has written, produced, and published several child development tools including the Mother Goose Time preschool curriculum and children's music CDs.
 Leslie has been invited to be a guest author for various early childhood education journals and has spoken on related topics for several early childhood education organizations.
 She is also the trustee of the Alabaster Fund which supports early childhood education initiatives worldwide.
-On her downtime, Leslie loves to be outside hiking and enjoying beautiful Traverse City, Michigan with her husband three active daughters.
+On her downtime, Leslie loves to be outside hiking and enjoying beautiful Traverse City, Michigan with her husband and three active daughters.

 Ellen Lynn Hall is Executive Director of Boulder Journey School and director of the Boulder Journey School Teacher Education Program in partnership with the University of Colorado Denver.
-Ellen has over 30 years of experience in the field of early childhood education, working with children, families and educators as a teacher, administrator, mentor and consultant.
+Ellen has over 30 years of experience in the field of early childhood education, working with children, families, and educators as a teacher, administrator, mentor, and consultant.
 Ellen travels internationally, sharing the work of Boulder Journey School with educators, policy makers, and child advocates.
 Her research focuses on children’s rights, with an emphasis on children’s right to participation.
 Ellen has been published in textbooks and journals and presents frequently at national and international early childhood conferences and meetings.
 She holds a M.Ed. from Smith College and a Ph.D. in Educational Leadership and Innovation from the University of Colorado, Denver.